She wakens early remembering

 yawning open, the dripping carton

 left on the counter.
-Her boys

 have gone off steaming like sheep.